AvalZ/faq-yourself/README.md

 ### Before you ask for a meeting
 1. Google your problem, in English.
 Keep it simple and gradually add search terms.
-  * If you have a compile error/waring message, google it directly.
+  * If you have a compile error/warning message, google it directly (possibly with quotes).

-2. Post your problem on [StackOverflow](https://stackoverflow.com/) and interact with it's unkind users.
+2. Post your problem on [StackOverflow](https://stackoverflow.com/) and interact with its unkind users.

 3. Updates the software that gives you troubles to the latest version (unless otherwise noted).